Specifications

 Background:

-The thyroid hormones triiodothyronine (T3) and thyroxine (T4) are tyrosine-based hormones the thyroid gland produces that regulate metabolism.
-Iodine is necessary for the production of T3 and T4.
-A deficiency of iodine leads to decreased production of T3 and T4, enlarges the thyroid tissue, and causes the disease known as goiter.
+Triiodothyronine (T3) and thyroxine (T4) are tyrosine-based hormones produced by the thyroid gland that regulate metabolism.
+Dietary iodine is necessary for the production of T4.
+A deficiency of iodine leads to decreased production of T4, resulting in enlargement of the thyroid tissue in a disease known as goiter.
 The primary form of thyroid hormone in the blood is T4, which has a longer half-life than T3.
 The ratio of T4 to T3 released into the blood is roughly 20 to 1.
-T4 is converted to the active T3 (three to four times more potent than T4) within cells by deiodinases.
-All three deiodinase isoforms are selenium-containing enzymes; thus, dietary selenium is essential for T3 production.
+T4 is converted to the active T3 (three to four times more potent than T4) within cells via deiodinase enzymes.
+All three deiodinase isoforms are selenium-containing enzymes; thus, selenium is essential for T3 production.